SeolYang/SeolYang/README.md

 ## My Goal
-My current goal is put on track [Anya](https://github.com/SeolYang/Anya) which is research driven game engine using D3D12 and modern C++, and [nene](https://github.com/SeolYang/nene) which is research driven path tracer using Rust.
+My current goal is put on track [Anya](https://github.com/SeolYang/Anya) which is research driven game engine using D3D12 and modern C++, and [haru-rs](https://github.com/SeolYang/haru-rs) which is rust based path tracer project.

 *May the fires of hope always guide us.*

-*Join to the ROKA : 2022-06-14~2023-12-13*
+*Military Service in Republic Of Korea Army : 2022-06-14~2023-12-13*

 ***Thanks to @twoguns02 who approved to using lovely illustration as my profile image.***